WebWithAman/Table-Layout-3/README.md

 git clone https://github.com/webwithaman/stunning-time-table.git
 ```

+# Demo

+You can see a live demo of this time-table https://stunningtimetablebyaman.netlify.com

 ## Usage

 To view the layout, you can open the `index.html` file in your web browser.
 You can also edit the `index.html`, `style.css`, and `script.js` files to change the content and appearance of the layout.